mrlacey/CommentLinks/README.md

 ### Navigate within the same file

 It is possible to navigate within the same file by specifying the name of the file.
-WHen navigating wihtin a file specified by name, any search term will be looked for as when opening another file, but will not match the line containing the link that was clicked.
+When navigating within a file specified by name, any search term will be looked for when opening another file, but will not match the line containing the link that was clicked.

 There are also shortcuts for navigating within the same file to a specified search term.